-- Provision of a named module coordinator to access support and guidance when you need it
+- a named module coordinator to access support and guidance when you need it

-- Provision of an Online Interactive Reading list ensuring a speedy delivery of reading material
+- an online interactive reading list ensuring speedy delivery of reading material

-- Access to a growing library of e-books and e-journals in IP crime & illicit trade, criminology and criminal justice
+- access to a growing library of e-books and e-journals in IP crime and illicit trade, criminology and criminal justice

 After successful completion of the course, you'll be entitled to a transcript of studies and a University Certificate.
 The credits gained from this course are a pathway to further university education and can contribute towards attaining a full degree.